f5devcentral/f5-agility-labs-xc/docs/class2/lab4.rst

 7. Select 'AppWorld 2026 - Baseline Vulnerability Scan' to review the scan results, noting:

-   -Security Score + High, Medium and Low Severity issues (Select each one) -Notice the vulnerability type and associated CVSS 3.0 Score
+   * Security Score + High, Medium and Low Severity issues (Select each one)
+   * Notice the vulnerability type and associated CVSS 3.0 Score
 8. Select the report under 'Latest Test Reports' to note:
-   -OWASP Top 10 findings
+   * OWASP Top 10 findings
-   -Issues: Cross Site Scripting, Sensitive Data Exposure, and misconfiguration issues -You can select 'Play Video' to view the end-to-end vulnerabiity assessemtn procedures performed.
+   * Issues: Cross Site Scripting, Sensitive Data Exposure, and misconfiguration issues
+   * You can select 'Play Video' to view the end-to-end vulnerabiity assessemtn procedures performed.
 ****************************************

 Task 1: Configure a Web Application Scan